 It has already been shown that Amman is a good destination from Europe.
 It’s practical that Oneworld member Royal Jordanian has its hub there.
-On flights to Copenhagen, Amsterdam, London-Heathrow, Paris, and Madrid, you’ll get tier points like on long-haul routes.
+On flights to Copenhagen, Amsterdam, Paris, and Madrid, you’ll get tier points like on long-haul routes.

 Royal Air Maroc